moemoechu/tabby-terminal-charset/README.md

 The terminal output my dive into BIG CHAOS when there are multiply charset mixed in one page.

+## Best Practices

-This plugin is design for **EMERGENCY USE**. you'd better edit file other then UTF-8 outside terminal, the plugin is not guarantee actual content write in your file.
+You'd better edit file other then UTF-8 outside terminal.
+This plugin is not guarantee actual content write in your file, please double check your file content when using different charset.

 ## Screenshot